dpatel77/CEO-Exits/README.md

 2019 had a record number of CEOs who stepped down from their companies.
 We built a Flask app to present the # of CEO exits from the past 5 years, 2015-2019.

+The Government/Non-Profit sector lead all sectors in CEO exits with 218 by August.
+According Challenger, the Technology sector announced the second-highest number of CEO changes in August 2019 with 134, up 34% from the 99 who left their posts through August 2018.

 # Contributors

 * Dharti Patel